 There are some great looking fabrics out there at what seem like rock bottom prices.
 Sometimes you’ll come upon a sofa at a surprising price, but the upholstery fabric/material has a lot to do with that.
 The same sofa model, for instance, can vary in price significantly depending on whether it uses inexpensive fabric or commercial grade material.

 If it’s mostly a decorative sofa in a room that isn’t used often it probably doesn’t matter, so long as you can find an attractive pattern.
 But for everyday furniture, it’s important to pay attention to what’s called the “double rub” rating.
 This is a measure of the fabric’s durability, and indicates the number of times (in a testing environment) the fabric can withstand a pad being rubbed back and forth before becoming worn out.
+When choosing the best furniture fabric there are also other things to consider like weave construction, contents and dye process.

 Typical residential upholstery fabric usually has double rub ratings of 10,000 – 25,000 double rubs.
 Commercial fabric, on the other hand, often scores far higher at 100,000 – 250,000 double rubs.
 You can see right off the bat that, while commercial grade material is more expensive, it holds up to regular use much better.